Chapter 3 (House of Cards): Plot

 In South Carolina, Frank continues negotiating the education bill via conference call.
-After phoning Claire, he sends flirtatious texts to Zoe, leading to intimate conversations.
-During the service he demonstrates how his oratory skills helped him rise in Washington, and gives a passionate old-school sermon around the "idea of hate", going so far as to yell, "I hate you, God" in front of a South Carolina congregation.
+After a brief phone conversation with Claire, he corresponds with Zoe via text and she sends him mildly flirty messages.
+The next morning, Underwood speaks to the congregation of his hometown church and gives a passionate old-school sermon around the "idea of hate".
 He's then able to connect to the parishioners by making them equals, saying they've all done this before when feeling soul-crushing loss, and two among them are feeling that today.

-Frank invites the parents to lunch, where discussions get heated with Underwood asking them if they want him to resign.
+Frank invites the parents to lunch.
+Discussions get heated with Underwood asking them if they want him to resign.
 He ends up on good terms with them, announcing a Furman University scholarship in their daughter's honor.
 In order to take Oren down, he finds out that the responsibility for guardrails is the county's—but none have been built.
-Along with the mayor, Frank visits Oren and confronts him with that responsibility: "If there were guardrails the car wouldn't flip three times and the county administrator didn't build those guardrails and now she's dead."
-He also tells Oren that the planned power lines that the mayor has blocked because they would fall on Oren's property can go up this year if he claims it as eminent domain.
+Along with the mayor, Frank visits Oren and confronts him with that responsibility.
+He also tells Oren that the planned power lines that the mayor has blocked, because they would fall on Oren's property, can go up this year if he claims it as eminent domain.